low-ghost/clojure-presentation/README.md

 (def greek-goddesses #{"Hera" "Athena" "Demeter"}) greek-goddesses ; => #{"Hera" "Athena" "Demeter"}
 ```
-Functions are defined with defn and uses square brackets to define paramaters and can have python docstring style comments:
+Functions are defined with defn and uses square brackets to define parameters and can have python docstring style comments:
 ```clojure
 (defn multiply-by-5
   "Just multiplies the input by 5"